safwanaljbaae/GravDyn/README.md

 from gravdyn import prepare_polyhedral_model

 data = prepare_polyhedral_model(
-    asteroid="Apophis",   # Name of the asteroid → used to locate its folder base_dir="Data",      # Base directory containing shape and model files verbose=True,         # If True, prints progress and file status messages
+    asteroid="Apophis",                      # Name of the asteroid → used to locate its folder base_dir="/caminho/completo/para/Data",  # Base directory containing shape and model files verbose=True                             # If True, prints progress and file status messages )
 ```

 This function generates the geometric quantities required to evaluate the gravitational field of an irregular body using the classical polyhedral formulation.
 The vertices and faces are loaded first.
 From this geometry, the function computes the centroids of the faces and edges and finds the set of edges that are related to the mesh.
 The geometric vectors-edge directions, face normals, and relative position vectors, that are required for the polyhedral gravity equations are then constructed as discussed in Scheeres (2012).